Cassowary: Diet

 Fruit from at least 26 plant families has been documented in the diet of cassowaries.
 Fruits from the laurel, podocarp, palm, wild grape, nightshade, and myrtle families are important items in the diet.
 The poisonous cassowary plum takes its name from the bird.
 The bird avoids the poisons of these fruits due to the presence of their incredibly short gastrointestinal tract, the shortest of all ratites in relation to their size.
 The cassowary's incredibly short and simple digestive tract leads to a short gut retention time which allow seeds to remain unharmed during the comparatively soft digestion process and allows them to consume fruits that contain toxins such as cyanogens.

 Where trees are dropping fruit, cassowaries come in and feed, with each bird defending a tree from others for a few days.
 They move on when the fruit is depleted.
 Fruit, even items as large as bananas and apples, is swallowed whole.
 Cassowaries are a keystone species of rain forests because they eat fallen fruit whole and distribute seeds across the jungle floor via excrement.

 Adult and young cassowaries also practice coprophagia.
 As adult waste often contain half-digested fruit which still has nutritional value, birds will devour each other's as well as their own droppings.

-In more urbanised areas, especially in Queensland, Australia, 'urbanised' cassowaries have adopted to also feed from picnic blankets, tables and baskets or backyard bird feeders and compost heaps, thereby consuming a wide range of non-natural and non-native foods as well.
-Cassowaries are also known to eat non-edible items — in one case, collection of urban cassowary droppings resulted in many unusual items, which apart from the skeletal remains of a honeyeater, researchers also found remains of a child's coloured building blocks, various sized marbles and a very small plastic car that came from a cereal packet.
+In more urbanised areas, especially in Queensland, Australia, 'urbanised' cassowaries have adapted to also feed from picnic blankets, tables and baskets or backyard bird feeders and compost heaps, thereby consuming a wide range of non-natural and non-native foods as well.
+Cassowaries are also known to eat non-edible items — in one case, reports of the contents of urban cassowary droppings included, apart from the skeletal remains of a honeyeater, remains of a child's coloured building blocks, marbles and a small plastic car from a cereal packet.
 In terms of roadkill, discarded fish was reported; another type of roadkill reported eaten by cassowaries is the bandicoot.

 In captivity, cassowaries get the majority of their protein source from dog or monkey food.
 Captive cassowaries consume almost 1 l of a protein source (such as dog food) in conjunction with almost 19 l of fruit a day.